owenofengland/lCTF-Platform/README.md

 # lCTF - CTF Platform designed to teach CTF and Security!

 ## To Do

-* Routes, and templates for challenges
+* Template and logic for the all challenge page
+* Logic for crediting points
+* Logic for limiting users to one solve
-* Flag generation/regeneration
+* Flag generation/regeneration script/logic
 * Deployment logistics
-* Autoescape for XSS protection in Jinja Templates

 ### Some Important Notes